 How to Appeal a Rejected Residence Permit in Sweden

-We understand how hurtful it can be to see your residence permit application land in the rejection pile.
+We understand how hurtful it can be to see your residence permit or Sweden visa application land in the rejection pile.
 That said, one rejection does not end your dream of living in Sweden.
 You have the option to appeal the unfavorable decision legally.
+If you’re facing a Sweden visa rejection, it’s essential to know your rights and the proper appeal procedure.
 It is, however, essential to know how to appeal a rejected residence permit in Sweden to achieve this goal.

 Let’s walk you through the process of appealing a rejected residence permit in Sweden in this guide.